Welcome from the Director

 Founded in the spring of 2015, the Humanities Center has an annual theme that governs its Lecture Series and its program for internal and external fellows.
 Our theme for 2017-18 "Memory and Forgetting" encompasses topics ranging from the soundscape of museums to the permeable boundary between documenting and imagining the past.

 A bi-weekly lunchtime seminar for fellows, faculty affiliates, and graduate students is the venue for lively conversation about the participants’ work in progress, enhancing the prospects for interdisciplinary collaboration.
 On the alternate weeks, we sponsor informal conversation for "Fellows and Friends."
 Working groups, small gatherings of students and faculty to discuss matters of common interest, are among our central activities.
 These include: "Science, Technology and Culture," a Classics reading group for undergraduates, the Writers’ Lounge to support creative writing, and groups exploring Victorian culture, gun violence, and the digital humanities.
 We welcome new working groups at any time.

 The Humanities Project, the Ferrari Humanities Symposium and the Distinguished Visiting Humanist series bring thought-provoking speakers to the campus.
 The ongoing Digital Humanities lunches organized by the Mellon Fellows in the Digital Humanities allow faculty and graduate students to learn from each other about the new technologies available for humanistic research.
 At the same time, UR researchers have the opportunity to interact with colleagues from Syracuse and Cornell Universities, as well as several upstate New York liberal arts colleges, through the Andrew W. Mellon Foundation-funded Central New York Humanities Corridor, which runs working groups on several topics of interest to humanists.

 The Center’s goal of fostering community among those studying the humanities and humanistic social sciences at Rochester extends to UR undergraduates, who have often felt isolated from one another.
-A regular series of faculty-student discussions concerning current issues and opportunities within and across disciplines is open to all students but is especially useful, we hope, to our Humanities Research and Innovation Grant first-year fellows: students who have received funding as entering freshmen to carry out a humanities research project sometime in their four years here.
+A regular series of faculty-student discussions concerning current issues and opportunities within and across disciplines is open to all students but is especially useful, we hope, to our Humanities Research and Innovation Grant first-year fellows: students who have received funding as entering first-year students to carry out a humanities research project sometime in their four years here.